KeltonMVP/rules/docs/wiki-info/jobs/craftsman.en.md

     * between Skill 7 and Skill 8 you can process chairs, tables and accessories
     * between Skill 9 and Skill 10 you can process chairs, tables, accessories and doors
 * You can work at this job while having a criminal record (wanted).
-* The maximum amount of materials (gold bars/cotton/wood/silver) that the player can collect is 999.
+* The maximum amount of materials (gold/cotton/wood/silver ingots) that the player can collect differs depending on the job skill:
+    * Skill 1 - 9: 999 maximum.
+    * Skill 10: 1999 maximum.
 * You can view the amount of materials you have through the commands **/inventory**, **/inventar**, **/backpack** or **/inv** if you have at least skill 3 at this job or at **Archeologist** job.

 ## Artisan articles